project-sunbird/sunbird-devops/Installation.md

 - Run `cd sunbird-devops/deploy`
 - [10 mins] Run `./provision-servers.sh`
 - Login to Azure when CLI instructs
+- Wait for deployment to complete
+- Check on Azure portal: Resource Group -> Deployments -> Click on deployment to see deployment details.
+- Try to SSH.
+If your `masterFQDN` from deployment details was `test-1a.centralindia.cloudapp.azure.com` you can ssh using `ssh -A ops@test-1a.centralindia.cloudapp.azure.com`
+- If you could SSH, you have successfully created the server platform.

 ##### Others
 Not automated as of now but you are free to contribute back!